rgl/reolink-e1-zoom-playground/README.md

 The used [Camera HTTP API is documented by the vendor](reolink-camera-http-api-user-guide.pdf).

-This was tested on a E1 Zoom Camera with the `IPC_566SD664M5MP` hardware version.
+This was tested on a E1 Zoom Camera with the `IPC_566SD664M5MP` hardware version and the `v3.1.0.2649_23083101` firmware version.

 # Notes